Muslim Gurjars: Jammu and Kashmir

 There are notable population of the Gujjars spread throughout the state.
 Their settlements are mostly found in the valleys of Kangam, Kukernag, Kanghan, Tral, Doru, Pahalgam, Shopian, Kulgam, Handwara, Karnah, Kupwara.
 Also in all Tehsils of Uri district, tehsils of Haveli, Naushera, Sunderbani, Mendhar, and in the districts of Poonch, Rajouri, Udhampur, Kathua, Soda, Gool, Bhaderwah and Kishtwar.

+Muslim Gujjars in Jammu and Kashmir have a significant presence in government jobs, local politics and prestigious careers like policing.

+Historical population

+Population of Muslim Gujjars recorded in different census reports of the British India for present-day Indian administrated Jammu and Kashmir.